Karey06/python-practice/README.md

-# python-practice Karanja Joy Wangari-189731
+# python-practice: KARANJA JOY WANGARI-189731

 # 1. SUM LIST ELEMENTS
 Adds all numbers in a list and returns total